Water Management Department

 • Carbon P. Dubbs Water Treatment Plant.

-• This award winning water treatment facility provides drinking water for the nearly 105,000 residents of Wilmette, Village of Glenview, Village of Golf, Village of Kenilworth, and portions of Prospect Heights.
+• This award winning water treatment facility provides drinking water for the nearly 150,000 residents of Wilmette, Village of Glenview, Village of Golf, Village of Kenilworth, and portions of Prospect Heights and unincorporated Maine Township.
 The water plant was originally constructed in 1933; see the history of the water plant here and more information on the plant and treatment process here.

 • Water Meter-shop.